Amazon settles case after driver totaled woman’s car in her driveway

 LAND O’ LAKES, Fla.
-(WFLA) — Better Call Behnken is getting results for a woman after her car was hit by an Amazon delivery driver and declared totaled in February.
+(WFLA) — A Florida woman received a settlement check after contacting WFLA in Tampa’s Consumer Investigator Shannon Behnken with her story: her car was hit by an Amazon delivery driver and declared totaled.

-Less than 24 hours after she called Consumer Investigator Shannon Behnken, Sara Dooley received a settlement check.
+Sara Dooley’s troubles started in February when the Amazon driver hit the gas to leave her Land O’Lakes driveway, was going the wrong way and slammed into her car.
+Even though the damage on her 2018 RAV-4 didn’t appear that bad, the insurance company for Amazon deemed it totaled.

+What’s worse — Dooley says she had just finished paying off the vehicle.

 The next day, she used that money toward the purchase of a brand new Toyota RAV-4, just like her old one.